Handle with Care

 The Handle With Care Behaviour Management System® begins with staff members neutralizing students’ behaviour through verbal intervention.
 These actions most often prevent the need for the use of physical intervention.

 When the use of physical intervention is necessary, school staff trained in Handle with Care Behaviour Management System® will utilize the least restrictive method of physical intervention/restraint necessary to maintain safety.

 The goal is to create a physically and psychologically safe environment for staff and students.
-For more information, please refer to Administrative Procedures #103 Safe and Caring Learning Environments for Students and #362 Student Conduct.
+For more information, please refer to Administrative Procedures #103 Welcoming, Caring, Respectful and Safe Learning Environment and #362 Student Conduct.